Sound Effects Overview

 Settings

-Once you’ve set your prompt and you know what you want to generate, you can jump into the settings.
+Once you’ve set your prompt and know what you want to generate, you can adjust the settings.
 Set how long you want the generated audio to be and how influential the prompt should be to the output.

 There are just two settings: